learndog/wipdots/vim/basic_usage.md

   * Ctrl-] to make current folder the root of the tree
   * Dbl click header or type "-" to chg root dir
   * Dbl click or Enter to open file or open/close folder
+* Also see search options below... fzf file searches can be used to open files in vim

 Navigation
 * Std vim navigation